-Join Doug Rose for an in-depth discussion in this video Review a typical project, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Review a typical project, part of Learning Data Science: Using Agile Methodology.

 - According to the Project Management Institute, there are over 16 million project managers in the world.
 That's a lot of project managers.
 By comparison, the research firm IDC estimates that there are over 18 million software developers.
 That means that's there's almost one project manager for every software developer.
 If you are a software developer that shouldn't be much of a surprise.
 Long time developers usually speak fluent project management.
 You might ask about the software requirements, or scope creep.
 You probably know a little bit about Gantt charts and other project management plans.